armbian/build/documentation/user-faq.md

 # How to prepare SD card?

-Unzipped .raw images can be written with supplied imagewriter.exe on Windows XP/2003/Win7, with [Rufus](https://rufus.akeo.ie) on Windows 8.x / 10 or with DD command in Linux/Mac:
+Unzipped .raw images can be written with supplied imagewriter.exe on Windows XP/2003/Win7, with [Rufus](https://rufus.akeo.ie) on Windows 8.x / 10 or with DD command in Linux/Mac (on OS X use 'bs=1m' and /dev/rdiskx instead):

+	# Linux example: /dev/sdx is your sd card device
 	dd bs=1M if=filename.raw of=/dev/sdx
-	# /dev/sdx is your sd card device
+	# OS X example: /dev/[r]diskx is your sd card device:
+	diskutil unmountDisk diskx && dd bs=1m if=filename.raw of=/dev/rdiskx && diskutil eject diskx

 Image writting takes around 3 minutes on a slow, class 6 SD card.

-Make sure you use **good & reliable** SD card.
-If you encounter boot troubles, check them with [F3](http://oss.digirati.com.br/f3/) or [H2testw](http://www.heise.de/download/h2testw.html).
+Make sure you use a **good & reliable** SD card.
+If you encounter boot troubles or simply as a measure of precaution, check them with [F3](http://oss.digirati.com.br/f3/) or [H2testw](http://www.heise.de/download/h2testw.html).

 # How to boot?